-More Info at https://bit.ly/2PwMWko
+More Info at https://qrco.de/bcOs53

-Initial Release Date May 2012 Configuration Image data throughput Number of cables Output configurations C2 - (CX4 cables) 2100/3300 Mbytes/s 1 C3 - (CX4 cables) 8400 Mbytes/s 1 F2- (SFP+ connector) 1200 Mbytes/s 1 Uplink channel Dedicated 300 (C2) or 12 00 (F2,C3) Mbytes/s Camera control Downlink channel Shared with image data Cumera control Trigger input signal Camera input pins, from frame grabber with optional frame by frame camera mode control Receiver devices Frame grabber Supported transfer topologies Point-to-point and/or data a splitting/data forwarding ı possible Types Max. length Power over cable (wattage at camera) C2/C3 (Copper) 15m/2m No power Cabling C2/C3 Active Optical Cable (Plug On) 100m No power F2 Multi-mode fiber 300m No power F2 Single-mode fiber 5000m No power
+Initial Release Date May 2012 Configuration lmage data throughput Number of cables Output configurations C2 - (CX4 cables) 2100/3300 Mbytes/s 1 C3 - (CX4 cables) 8400 Mbytes/s 1 F2- (SFP+ connector) 1200/1850 Mbytes/s 1 Uplink channel Dedicated 300 (C2) or 1200 (F2,C3) Mbytes/s Camera control Downlink channel Shared with image data Trigger input signal Camera input pins, from frame grabber with optional frame by frame camera mode control Receiver devices Frame grabber Supported transfer topologies Point-to-point and/or dat a splitting/data forwarding g possible Types Max. length Power over cable (wattage at camera) C2/C3 (Copper) 15m/2m No power Cabling C2/C3 Active Optical Cable (Plug On) 100m No power F2 Multi-mode fiber 300m No power

 The CoaXPress (CXP) standard was released in December 2010.
 It provides a high speed interface between cameras and frame grabbers and allows long cable lengths.
 In its simplest form, CoaXPress uses a single coaxial cable to: transmit data from a camera to a frame grabber at up to 12.5 Gbits/s; simultaneously transmit control data and triggers from the frame grabber to the camera at up to 41.7 Mbits/s; and provide up to 13W of power to the camera.
 Link aggregation is used when higher speeds are needed, with more than one coaxial cable sharing the data.
-Version 2.0 adds 10 and 12.5 Gbit/s speeds as well as protocol enhancements.
+Version 2.1 adds support for GenICam GenDC and a separate "CoaXPress over Fiber" document defines how to run the CoaXPress protocol over fiber optic cables.